My son JumpStart Jack is quickly approaching college decision time. We are very proud of him for going 5 for 5 on college admissions.

 Radford put itself into the running based on price.
 They waived the application fee.
 It has the cheapest cost of attendance, and then they added the Red and White scholarship of $3k per year making it stand out as most affordable choice.

 Radford hosted a reception for accepted students in down town Roanoke a couple weeks ago.
 I don’t feel like telling the whole story, but it was just plain strange, and hurt our opinion of the University.

 Radford is a short 45 minute drive from Roanoke.
 Sometimes I attend state tournament soccer games at Radford, but I had never walked on the campus, until this week.
 We decided had to visit Radford, just based on the price.
-Spence only has one friend headed there, and I don’t think either of us expected much from our visit.
+Jack only has one friend headed there, and I don’t think either of us expected much from our visit.

-Jr. and I arrived at campus at noon, which was about 2 hours before our scheduled tour, and started walking across campus.
+Jack and I arrived at campus at noon, which was about 2 hours before our scheduled tour, and started walking across campus.
 We randomly approached a group of girls and asked for lunch recommendations.
 The girls were very nice and sent us to BT’s, which was a short walk and just across the street from campus.

 The Tuesday special at BT’s was a BBQ sandwich with fries for $6.
 If you know my son, a philly cheese steak is the only option that would have beat out BBQ.
 Our BBQ sandwiches were great and BT’s seemed to be more of large college bar, but the food was good.
 The bartender was a student, was helpful, and answered a bunch of our questions.

 We finished lunch and walked away from campus through a bunch of apartments and houses that were clearly college rentals.
 We looped back and walked through “down town” Radford and made our way back onto campus.